Why Insurance Companies Exit State Markets

 | 75 days | Kentucky |

 Texas made a significant change effective January 1, 2026: under HB 2067, insurers must now automatically provide a written explanation of reasons for non-renewal of auto or home policies — no longer optional or available only upon request.
-Previously, Texas extended its notice window from 30 to 60 days under HB 1900.
-If your insurer fails to provide the required advance notice in Texas, your policy typically renews at your request until proper notice is delivered.
+Georgia also extended property policy non-renewal notice from 30 to 60 days in early 2025.
+Ohio is currently considering extending its window to 90 days.

 If your insurer fails to provide the required advance notice in your state, your coverage may legally remain in effect until proper notice is delivered — in states like Wisconsin, coverage automatically extends under prior terms.
 Review car insurance requirements and laws by state to know exactly what your insurer is obligated to do where you live.